Meet the Team

 Media, PR, events and bookings

 Multi award winning journalist Amanda met David in 2018.
-After an instant connection the two went to Palestine together that year and have carried on working together ever since through music, yoga and activism.
+After an instant connection the two went to Palestine together that year and have carried on working together ever since through music, yoga, activism and their love of each other.

 Amanda has fifteen years experience heading up marketing teams for a variety of companies.
 That along with her media training and passion for Davids work means she manages Yogabeats alongside her own creative projects and client base.